What's Happening in the Seventh Grade?

 Outside Activities:

 Looking for something to do outside of class?
-Students have a number of activities on Schoology that focus on our social studies vocabulary and work on their map skills.
-Students also have the Seterra App on their iPads that has a bunch of different interactive map games and activities they can work on too.
+Students have the Seterra App on their iPads that has a bunch of different interactive map games and activities they can work on too.
 You can also watch/read the news with your student and discuss things that are going on in the world.

 Science